alteh-union/org-helper/README.md

 1) Check out the existing commands and pick the one which is mostly similar to the one you want to create
 2) Create a new module and class based on the chosen in the respective commands folder
 3) Define arguments for the command.
 Check existing commands as examples, look at arg_scanners folder to see what arg scanners suit the args most, and for available arg validations - check ArgValidationTree class.
 Of course, you can add new types of scanners and validations if you feel you need it.
-4) Inherited functions in the DiscordCommand class which you PROBABLY will need to override are: getDefaultDiscordArgValue, validateFromDiscord, getRequiredDiscordPermissions, getRequiredBotPermissions.
+4) Inherited functions in the Command class which you PROBABLY will need to override are: getDefaultArgValue, validateArguments, getRequiredDiscordPermissions, getRequiredBotPermissions.
-5) Inherited functions in the DiscordCommand class which you DEFINITELY will need to override are: createForOrg, getCommandInterfaceName, getDefinedArgs, getHelpText, executeForDiscord
+5) Inherited functions in the Command class which you DEFINITELY will need to override are: createForOrg, getCommandInterfaceName, getDefinedArgs, getHelpText, execute
-6) The main logic of the command will need to be written in executeForDiscord function (or in subfunctions called from that function)
+6) The main logic of the command will need to be written in execute function (or in subfunctions called from that function)
 7) Add related UI strings into "localization" folder, at least for the default (en-US) locale.
 Try to keep the same format of string identifiers as for the existing commands
-8) Register the command in CommandParser class (DiscordCommands array for the guild Discord commands), so it considers the command while parsing the user messages
+8) Register the command in CommandParser class (Commands array for the org commands), so it considers the command while parsing the user messages
 9) Depending on your logic, some commands may require additional modification in other places (like MessageModerator, PermissionManager, DB classes etc.)
 10) If you adding a new Mongo entities (e.g. tables, rows), make sure it's possible not only to add them, but also to view them and remove them.
 In the majority of cases that will mean that you need to create more then 1 command at once (e.g. to add, to remove and to view some entities)
 11) Prepare the patch according to the CONTRIBUTION_GUIDE